AbhijitKhatua/cerebrum/content/Javascript/Loops/for...of.md

 for (const person of people) {
   console.log(`${person.name} is ${person.age} years old`);
 }
+//John is 30 years old
+//Jane is 25 years old
+//Jim is 40 years old
 ```

 In this example, we have an array of objects called `people`.
 Each object has a `name` and `age` property.